JupyterLab notebooks have a safety feature which prevents you from deleting a folder if it is not empty. You may have hit an error stating:

 lscommand to verify that the folder we are trying to delete is in that directory.

-Terminal Tip The green line is a command prompt in the terminal.
+Terminal Tip The green line is a command prompt in the terminal and the text in parentheses, earthai, is the name of the current virtual environment.
 The

 lscommand lists the contents of the current directory.
 When the terminal lists the contents, you will see that folders are shown in blue.